MichaelSwartz/chalkboard/README.md

 # Chalkboard

 Score rock climbing competitions using the latest rules.
-Record climbers attempts on routes organized by round.
+Record climbers' attempts on routes organized by round.
 Chalkboard will automatically generate ranking scores for each route and round.
 Scoreboards are available for each route, round, and overall competition.

 Currently uses rules for onsight bouldering competitions; support for sport, speed, and redpoint competitions may be added in the future.

-## Scoring Rules Source
+## Rules Source

-Uses [USA Climbing] (http://usaclimbing.net/rockcomps/resources/2014-1130%20USA%20Climbing%20Rule%20Book.pdf) rules, from November 30, 2014 update.
+Uses [USA Climbing] (http://usaclimbing.net/rockcomps/resources/2014-1130%20USA%20Climbing%20Rule%20Book.pdf) rules, November 30, 2014 version.

 ## Usage